Book a Demo!

 )

-if not training or self.regular_training:
+if training and not self.regular_training:

 # During standard train / finetune, inference average the classifier